KashinYaS/zbx-ext-scr/README.md

 Still works toooo long, usually near 3 seconds.
 Zabbix does not like such a time comsuming scripts.

 hw_os_single_disk - snmpget wrapper for getting hwInfoDiskHealthStatus.
 In case of failed snmpget returns failed(2) value.
+Cause hw_os_enclosuredisks is still slow, use a workaround - single Zabbix item for each disk.
+Check it rarely, because it does not use bulk get and may produce hundreds od snmpget's.